-Ever since the first British and Norwegian explorers dedicated their lives to the exploration of the poles, the Antarctic continent has been a base for furthering scientific knowledge.
 In fact, meteorological diaries of those very explorers are still maintained in good condition and have been used to create modern models of Antarctic climate.
 Today, the Antarctic remains a dangerous place for humans but it’s been sufficiently tamed to allow brave (and psychologically strong!) scientists to conduct all sorts of important research there.
 There are plenty of benefits to conducting research in Antarctica, mostly due to its pristine condition (which is in large part due to the absence of large scale human activity).
 Recently, a group of Italian scientists braved the Antarctic conditions to conduct research on amino acid behavior in marine aerosols.

 Atmospheric pollution can be absorbed by the ocean and have serious downstream consequences.
 A good example of this that you’ll often hear about in the news is ocean acidification, which is a consequence of rising CO2 levels.
 CO2 is absorbed by the ocean and reacts with seawater to make the water more acidic.
 This is not a good thing for organisms that are sensitive to pH, such as crustaceans and mollusks, which have alkaline calcium carbonate shells.
 It’s also bad for corals, whose algae lodgers don’t like the acid environment and so emigrate to find a better life elsewhere.
 The problem is that the corals need the rent (in the form of sugar, oxygen and waste removal services), and coral bleaching is the unappealing visual consequence we see when their colorful tenants move out.